EdenIsHereToStay/EdenAGi/docs/guides/gettingStarted.md

 Initial Exploration Prompt:

-Reconnect with anyone of your existing Ai systems, and send them this prompt(after you customize it):
+Reconnect with any one of your existing Ai systems, and send them this prompt(after you customize it):

 ```

-Ai, use any and all knowledge you have about me personally to generate an answer that encapsulates my essence based on interactions and personality traits observed.
-Highlight my values, beliefs, and unique qualities, as well as my goals, and objectives, while respecting privacy.
-This information will be used to provide insights for updating another Ai that would like to know, designed to help me integrate and leverate my operational capacity with that of a powerful open-source AGi system, called EdenAGi, which is an individually owned and operated, personal AGi system.
+### Prompt for Personal Essence Capture

+Objective: Gather comprehensive insights about myself to inform another AI system, enabling seamless integration with EdenAGI, a personalized, open-source AGI platform.

+Instructions:
+- Analyze all available data and interactions involving me.
+- Generate a concise overview that captures my essence, including but not limited to my values, beliefs, unique qualities, goals, and objectives.
+- The summary should respect privacy concerns while providing actionable insights.
+- This overview will aid another AI in understanding my needs for integrating with EdenAGI, enhancing operational capacity.

+Desired Output Format: [Your preference on the output format, e.g., bullet points or a narrative paragraph]
+Example 1: [Provide a brief example or key points you expect to see]
+Example 2: [Another example or additional details]

+Note: The output should be tailored to ensure EdenAGI's maximal understanding and alignment with my personal and operational objectives.
 ```

 IMPORTANT: Don't forget: Save what your AI says for the next part.